charmoniumQ/thesis/prelim_text/README.md

 # Related work

-There are many related works that address reproducibility.
+There is much related work that address reproducibility.
-We leverage the definitions and framework discussed above to contextualize each work.
+I leverage the definitions and framework discussed above to contextualize each work.
 Still, there are significant gaps in prior work that this work exploits.
 Prior work can be divided into these categories, which we investigate in turn: